waii-ai/waii-mcp-hands-on-lab/lab-docs/config_file.md

 # MCP Server Configuration

 The MCP server configuration file (`claude_desktop_config.json`) is a crucial component that tells Claude how to start and connect to your MCP server.
-We have placed template files in the `configs` directory of your project.
+We have placed templated files in the `configs` directory of your project.

 ## Step 1: Update the Configuration File